Gaming12846/TrollPlus/README.md

 ## Permission nodes

+- trollplus.* - Operators - Gives access to all TrollPlus commands
-- trollplus.reload - Operators - Allow the use of the '/trollplus reload' subcommand
+- trollplus.reload - Operators - Allows you to use the '/trollplus reload' subcommand
-- trollplus.blocklist.* - Operators - Allow the full use of the '/trollplus blocklist' subcommand
+- trollplus.blocklist.* - Operators - Allows you to use the '/trollplus blocklist' subcommand
-- trollplus.blocklist.add - Operators - Allow the use of the '/trollplus blocklist add' subcommand
+- trollplus.blocklist.add - Operators - Allows you to use the '/trollplus blocklist add' subcommand
-- trollplus.blocklist.remove - Operators - Allow the use of the '/trollplus blocklist remove' subcommand
+- trollplus.blocklist.remove - Operators - Allows you to use the '/trollplus blocklist remove' subcommand
-- trollplus.troll - Operators - Allow the use of the '/troll' command
+- trollplus.troll - Operators - Allows you to use the '/troll' command
-- trollplus.bows - Operators - Allow the use of the '/trollbows' command
+- trollplus.bows - Operators - Allows you to use the '/trollbows' command

 ## Note